sabrinavzb/Cyclistic_Case_Study/README.md

 ### **PREPARE**

 Data was downloaded from the Divvy Bikes website: https://www.divvybikes.com/system-data The data was presented in a monthly format and was considered reliable as it was compiled and published by the organization itself.
-A full description of the process

 ### **PROCESS**